As an SEO guy I’m always interested in new tools. I got signed up for LSIgraph’s premium account after using the free version several times.

 What’s different in the paid version of LSIgraph?

-That is to say that the conclusions you’d draw with it are the same as you’d draw with any other keyword tool just by looking at traffic numbers and your understanding of words.
+In many cases the conclusions you’d draw with it are the same as you’d draw with any other keyword tool just by looking at traffic numbers and your understanding of context.

 UPDATE: LSIgraph has now added the ability to search by language and country.
 I applaud the additions of new features, but will say that for me personally the language search seems very niche and not something I’d use in 99% of cases.
 Likewise for country: location searching would be a lot more useful if it allowed users to get specific in terms of cities or major areas.